 “When starting a company, it’s important to know that your people are what’s important to grow the business.” – See Wai Hun

-Wai hun mentions how incentivising employees is sometimes not enough when you want to shape them to become the best version of themselves.
-That being said, JurisTech adopts four company core values known as GECO (Growing Heroes, Making Excellence Happen, Customer First, Opening Up).
-These values are fostered and practiced by every employee which in turn encompasses a strong sense of unity internally.
-This, in turn, has significantly increased work productivity, efficiency, communication and above all, customer satisfaction over the years.
+Wai Hun mentions how incentivising employees is sometimes not enough when you want to shape them to become the best versions of themselves.
+That being said, JurisTech adopts four core company values known as GECO (Growing Heroes, Making Excellence Happen, Customer First, Opening Up).
+These values are fostered and practised by every employee which in turn encompasses a strong sense of unity internally.
+This, in turn, has significantly increased work productivity, efficiency, communication, and above all, customer satisfaction over the years.

 This is a brief write-up highlighting the interview between Audrey, Wai Hun, and Renuka in ‘Hiring and Retaining Talent’.
 To listen to the full interview on BFM, click on the link to the podcast below: